timmcca-be/Generic-Blog/README.md

 are defined in their respective JavaScript files under `api-v1`.
 See [`express-openapi`](https://www.npmjs.com/package/express-openapi) for more details on this.
-A complete JSON specification of this server can be generated by running `npm run generate-doc`, and is saved as `api-v1-doc.json`.
+A complete JSON specification of this server can be generated by running `npm run generate-docs`, and is saved as `api-docs/v1.json`.

 ## Design